 Welcome to Archaeology

 Archaeology is the study of the human past through material evidence.
-It encompasses a broad spectrum of practical and academic skills which involve both science and the arts.
-Archaeology is a fascinating subject in itself, but it also introduces you to skills which are relevant to a wide variety of career paths.
+It is a fascinating and broad subject, and our programmes offer students a grounding in both the practical and theoretical sides of the discipline.
+Throughout their degree students develop a broad spectrum of technical and academic skills which draw from both natural sciences and the humanities.
+Thus whilst archaeology is a fascinating subject in itself, it also introduces skills which are relevant to a wide variety of career paths.

-There are several thousand professional archaeologists working within Britain, but Archaeology also introduces you to skills which are relevant to a range of career paths in both the commercial and public sectors, particularly in areas of education, heritage, media, conservation, museums and tourism.
-The programme also provides you with a basis for going on to study at postgraduate level.
+There are several thousand professional archaeologists in Britain, and our Combined Honours Archaeology programme equips you with the skillset necessary to pursue such a path.
+In addition, study of archaeology introduces you to skills which are relevant to a range of career paths in both the commercial and public sectors, particularly in areas of education, heritage, media, conservation, museums and tourism.
+The programme also provides you with an excellent basis for going on to study at postgraduate level.

 For the latest news from the archaeology programme at Christ Church follow us on twitter @cccuarchaeology